top of page

 “Who is he?”
 She tilted her head as she held eye contact.

-She could feel the majik creep along the ground as the true threat made it’s way to her.
+She could feel the majik creep along the ground as the true threat made its way to her.
 The captain gave all

 his effort for a final blow, his sword held high, and Morrigan removed his head before he could even begin